 Taking into account that people who visit from within your city may be more likely to book much closer to the date, you can create settings such that these people only see ads for the first few days after visiting your site.

-Retrgeter.com recommends showing your ad 17-20 times per person er month maximum to get the right balance between recognition and over-exposure.
+Retargeter.com(opens in a new tab) recommends(opens in a new tab) showing your ad 17-20 times per person per month maximum to get the right balance between recognition and overexposure.

 More Advanced Retargeting Methods